 Introduction to Cloud Computing Tools

 With the advent and popularity of cloud computing and the ease of accessibility, the risks of cloud computing are sometimes overlooked.
-The growing trend of cloud computing in different genre present group of risks which are exclusive of each other, that it is hard to group them under a single umbrella in common.
-But in the story below, in the next few parts of explaining the risks of cloud computing, we will consider the story of “How Gotham is built (Batman Comic series).”
-In case the movie is not known, Gotham is analogous to cloud computing and How? is the way Gotham city is built, to bring more intuitive flavor to this topic.
+The growing trend of cloud computing in different genres presents a group of risks exclusive of each other, and it is hard to group them under a single umbrella in common.
+But in the story below, in the next few parts of explaining the risks of cloud computing, we will consider the story of “How Gotham is Built (Batman Comic series).”
+In case the movie is unknown, Gotham is analogous to cloud computing, and How? is the way Gotham City is built brings a more intuitive flavor to this topic.

 What is Cloud Computing?

-The existence of cloud computing prevails from 1971 but got popularized only after amazon released Elastic Compute Cloud in 2006 and then updated version of AWS in 2018.
-Now to understand more about the types of tools, let us know more about the city Gotham.
+Cloud computing prevailed since 1971 but gained popularity only after Amazon released Elastic Compute Cloud in 2006 and updated the version of AWS in 2018.
+Now to understand more about the types of tools, let us know more about the city of Gotham.
 The city is an environment where people share services.
-These services can be infrastructure, platform, software, data, APIs, and anything one can think of sharing in public/private.
-This concept of cloud computing makes it super easy for the people, who plan to build their infrastructure in the city.
-With this idea, the cost-benefit, first-time investment and maintenance, along with computation capability, storage capability (hardware) is tangible.
-Forrester, the research company quotes cloud computing as:
+These services can be infrastructure, platforms, software, data, APIs, and anything one can think of sharing in public/private.
+This concept of cloud computing makes it easy for people planning to build their infrastructure in the city.
+With this idea, the cost-benefit, first-time investment, maintenance, computation, and storage capability (hardware) are tangible.
+Forrester, the research company, quotes cloud computing as:

 “A standardized IT capability (services, software, or infrastructure) delivered in a pay-per-use, self-service way.
 Research coverage includes cloud security.”